 3. SMS charges

-Rates range from 5p to 15p.
-Send 400 reminders a month?
-That's either £20 or £60.
-Every month.
-The difference over a year is £480 you didn't budget for.
+Rates range from 5p to 15p per text.
+If you send 400 reminders a month, that's either £20 or £60 depending on the provider, and over a year the difference adds up to £480 you didn't budget for.

 Ask: "What's the SMS rate?
 Are replies included or charged separately?"